VaiN474/salt/README.md

 ### Description

 Saves Lua table data to a file recursively and human-readable, with indentation.
-This is done by rwiting the data to the file on-the-fly while iterating through the table data.
+This is done by writing the data to the file on-the-fly while iterating through the table data.

 Supported Types: `number`,`string`,`boolean`, sub-tables of the same. `function` and `userdata` types are not supported.